-89. Model I would have the general advantages and disadvantages of any additional protocol, as described above.

-90. Without specifying the constituent elements of the human right to a healthy environment, Model I would not allow member States actively to shape the constituent elements of the human right to a healthy environment.
+- 90. Model I (simply guaranteeing the right to a healthy environment) would have the general advantages of any additional protocol, as described above. - 91.
+Without specifying the constituent elements of the human right to a healthy environment, Model I would not allow member States actively to shape the constituent elements of the right.
 Instead, these would be shaped through the development of the Court's jurisprudence.
-This means that difficult questions on policy choices will be decided by the Court.
-This model would also not allow the inclusion of provisions adjusting the conditions of jurisdiction and admissibility foreseen under the Convention and the criteria relating to the application of the right to a healthy environment, which could only be affected to a certain extent through the Court developing its jurisprudence .
-Finally, while it could, through positive obligations of States, indirectly enhance the international responsibility of businesses for the environment a impact of their activities, only guaranteeing the human right to a healthy environment would establish neither comprehensive environmental due diligence standards for businesses nor a right that is directly actionable against businesses.
+This model would also not address the operation of the Convention's procedural requirements and the application of substantive standards, which could only be affected to a certain extent through the Court developing its jurisprudence.
+Finally, while it could, through positive obligations of States, indirectly enhance the international responsibility of businesses for the environmental impact of their activities, it would establish neither comprehensive environmental due diligence standards for businesses nor a right that is directly actionable against businesses.